stephenjkaplan/stephenjkaplan.github.io/_posts/2020-07-06-how-i-got-here.md

 First Solar's unique thin-film Cadmium Telluride modules.
 (Credit: <a href='https://www.solarpowerworldonline.com/2020/05/geronimo-energy-buys-415-mw-of-first-solar-series-6-modules-for-2022-projects/'>Solar Power World</a>)
 </small>

 The four years that followed were _truly excellent_.
-The work ranged from data analysis of power plant data, researching ways to improve our physical models that predicted power plant performance, creating technical sales collateral, serving as the internal "consultants" for every team, presenting my work at conferences in the US, China, and Germany, developing [an SDK for our energy prediction software](https://github.com/stephenjkaplan/plantpredict-python){:target="_blank"}, and an endless list of other rewarding projects.
+The work ranged from analysis of power plant performance data, researching ways to improve our physical models that predicted power plant performance, creating technical sales collateral, serving as the internal "consultants", presenting my work at conferences in the US, China, and Germany, developing [an SDK for our energy prediction software](https://github.com/stephenjkaplan/plantpredict-python){:target="_blank"}, and an endless list of other rewarding projects.

-Sometime a couple of years ago, my manager asked me if I wanted the company to sponsor any educational opportunities.
+A couple of years ago, my manager asked me if I wanted the company to sponsor any educational opportunities.
 I had been curious about machine learning, so I began to peruse some of the online offerings.
-I ended up recommending he well-known
+I ended up recommending the well-known
 [Andrew Ng Machine Learning course on Coursera](https://www.coursera.org/learn/machine-learning){:target="_blank"}, as I saw it mentioned a number of times on different forums.
 My entire team expressed interest and we started the course shortly thereafter.
-I found myself extremely stimulated by the course, which was mostly theoretical, and similar to my fixation on roller coasters and renewable energy as a kid, I always came back to the thought that "I might like to do that one day".
+I found myself extremely stimulated by the course and became fixated on machine learning, just like I had for roller coasters as a child, and renewable energy as a teen.

-Meanwhile, while I was doing extremely well at First Solar, much in part to my previous experience as a software engineer, I felt myself falling into the role of "Python educator".
+Meanwhile, though I was doing extremely well at First Solar, much in part to my previous experience as a software engineer, I felt myself falling into the role of "Python educator".
 Much of my time was spent helping people create [Anaconda](https://www.anaconda.com/products/individual){:target="_blank"} environments, or understand [class inheritance](https://docs.python.org/3/tutorial/classes.html){:target="_blank"}.
-This felt good in some ways - it continued to build my confidence in my software skills, a process that began after I lost my previous job 4 years prior.
+This felt good in some ways - it continued to build my confidence in my software skills, something I had been struggling with after I lost my previous job 4 years prior.
 However, I felt unsatisfied.
 I realized that **I don't want to be the person answering all of the questions.
 I want to be the one asking the questions, growing, learning, and being challenged.** I didn't have any major gripes with my company, but I was ready for the next stage of growth in my career.
 Plus, there was that whole machine learning